ESGF/esgf-test-suite/README.md

   - `institution`: set the user's institution
   - `city`: set the user's city
   - `country`: set the user's country

+This section describes the user account to be used for the login and downloading tests (cog, myproxy and http download tests).

 Note: The creation of an account (test named: cog_create_user) through the CoG interface is not possible until the captcha is disable.
 Both user creation and user login tests rely on the section `[account]`.

 * Section browser

-This section let you configure the browser used to test CoG and other services.

   - `soft`: specifies the browser to use.
 Firefox is only support for the moment.
   - `is_headless`: set the value to `false`, only if you want to display firefox when the tests are running (debug purpose).

+This section let you configure the browser used to test CoG and other services.

 * Section cog

+  - `admin_username`: set the admin login name
+  - `admin_password`: set the admin password

 Testing the CoG requires some information.
 This section provides the required information.

+* Section slcs

   - `admin_username`: set the admin login name
   - `admin_password`: set the admin password

-* Section slcs

 Testing the SLCS requires some information.
 This section provides the required information.

-  - `admin_username`: set the admin login name
-  - `admin_password`: set the admin password

 * Section sys

+  - `is_debug`: set to `true` to output debugg information and to stop closing the browser at the end of the execution.

 This section configure development options.

-  - `is_debug`: set to `true` to output debugg information and to stop closing the browser at the end of the execution.

 ## Understanding the result of the tests